 Herman van Olst (1994) Harry Sengers

-Residents of Noordereiland wanted to commemorate the architect Herman van Olst.
-He was involved as an architect in the 70 in the renovation of homes on the North Island.
-Van Olst was very socially motivated and committed to the residents.
-Before the renovation was finished, he died in 1989.
-Herman van Olst's plaque, which was already present at the place where the artist Harry Sengers' painting was to be placed, is included in his design.
+Residents of the Noordereiland wanted to commemorate the architect Herman van Olst.
+As an architect he was involved in the renovation of homes on the Noordereiland in the 70s.
+Van Olst was very socially engaged and devoted himself to the residents.
+Before the renovation was completed, he died in 1989.
+The plaque of Herman van Olst, which was already present at the place where the painting by visual artist Harry Sengers would be, is included in his design.
 The depicted still life refers to the life of Van Olst, but also to life and death in general.

-Harry Sengers (Rotterdam, 1948 - Rotterdam, 2015) was active in Rotterdam as an autodidactic visual artist within the art circles.
-Old neighborhoods in Rotterdam were demolished in the 1970s; Sengers photographed that demolition.
-His first exhibition was in gallery The Black Cat on the Mauritsweg in 1979.
+Harry Sengers (Rotterdam, 1948 - Rotterdam, 2015) was active in Rotterdam as a self-taught visual artist within the art circles.
+In the 1979s old neighborhoods in Rotterdam were demolished; Sengers photographed that demolition.
+His first exhibition was in The Black Cat gallery on the Mauritsweg in XNUMX.
 The industrial landscape was one of his themes.
-His work is about time and the dark and light.
-His work has been included in various collections, including Museum Rotterdam, Stedelijk Museum in Amsterdam, Museum Helmond and the Rijksdienst Beeldende Kunst in The Hague.
+His work is about time and the darkness and light.
+His work is included in various collections, including Museum Rotterdam, Stedelijk Museum in Amsterdam, Museum Helmond and the Rijksdienst Beeldende Kunst in The Hague.

 Anjerstraat 37, 3071 VA Rotterdam, Netherlands